 Contributions on behalf of each eligible manager shall be based on direct employer contributions.
 The amount of contribution to the HRA, until changed by way of adoption of revisions to this Plan, shall be \$72.50 each pay period worked, contributed on a semi-monthly basis on behalf of eligible full-time managers.
-Contributions for part-time managers shall be prorated based on FTE.
+Part-time managers are eligible for a prorated contribution based on FTE if they are an active participant in the City's group health insurance plan.